-Easy ways to cut sugar from your diet
+Easy ways to eat less sugar

 “Sugar is bad for your heart, your waistline and your teeth,” says Allen.
 “Changing diet habits can be difficult, but if you do it slowly and thoughtfully, you will be successful.”